SocAIty/SpeechCraft/README.md

 Any help with maintaining and extending the package is welcome.
 Feel free to open an issue or a pull request.

+## PLEASE LEAVE A :star: TO SUPPORT THIS WORK